 Peanut allergy is common, especially in children.
 Peanut allergy symptoms can range from a minor irritation to a life-threatening reaction (anaphylaxis).
 For some people with peanut allergy, even tiny amounts of peanuts can cause a serious reaction.

 An allergic response to peanuts usually occurs within minutes after exposure, and symptoms range from mild to severe.
-Peanut allergy symptoms can include:
+Peanut allergy signs and symptoms can include:

 When to see a doctor

 Seek emergency treatment if you have a severe reaction to peanuts, especially if you have any signs or symptoms of anaphylaxis.
-Call 911 or your local emergency number for severe dizziness, severe trouble breathing or loss of consciousness.
+Call 911 or your local emergency number if you or someone else displays severe dizziness, severe trouble breathing or loss of consciousness.

 Peanut allergy occurs when your immune system mistakenly identifies peanut proteins as something harmful.
 When you have direct or indirect contact with peanuts, your immune system releases symptom-causing chemicals into your bloodstream.
 It isn't known exactly why some people become allergic to peanuts and others don't.